90N45-d3v/BetterSniff/README.md

 ## Working on...
 - New mode: EvilTwin (clone existing WPA2-AP)
+- Settings for easily handling the mapping of domains to a custom IP address ([Bettercap's DNS spoofer](https://www.bettercap.org/modules/ethernet/spoofers/dns.spoof/))
 - deauth for more probe-requests (only rogue AP mode)

 ### Some information